Earth

 Bahamas Side-trip

-NEWS: SOAPA's Meetings and Fly-ins
+ARCHIVE: SOAPA's Meetings and Fly-ins

 Skymaster Flight Video

 February 2006 marks the 10th anniversary of the two Skymasters shot down by Cuban Migs over international waters.
 A professional documentary of the incident, which premiered on February 24, 2006, has a vivid recreation of the attack.
-A video trailer, with good shots of Skymasters flying over water, may be viewed by clicking here.
+A video trailer, with shots of Skymasters flying over water, may be viewed by clicking here.

 This Website

 SkymasterUS.com1 is for owners and operators of Cessna Skymaster aircraft (models 336, 337, and O-2).
 It serves as a back-up to SOAPA's www.337skymaster.org, a site considerably larger than this one with significant resources, including lots of pictures of Skymasters and a lively Message Board where owners and pilots discuss a myriad of Skymaster issues.
-Please keep this site bookmarked in your computer; if SOAPA's site goes down we'll post information here to keep us in contact until his site comes back up.
+Please keep this site bookmarked in your computer; if SOAPA's site goes down we'll post information here to keep us in contact until SOAPA's site comes back up.

 Here you will find Skymaster material not found in SOAPA's website, including a page on managing fuel on Skymasters and a parts-buying page with money-saving ideas and a list of suppliers.
 There are also links to other Skymaster information on the Internet.
-This website is provided pro bono by Ernie Martin2.
-Your use of the material provided here and in the links is subject to the Disclaimer and Release3 below.

-1. US in the website name stands for whatever you like.
-Maybe "United States" (where the website is based), maybe "us" (since it's run by owners and operators) or maybe "Unofficial Site" (since we're not endorsed by Cessna).
+and operators) or maybe "Unofficial Site" (since we're not endorsed by Cessna).
 This website is not affiliated with SOAPA and any announcement of SOAPA activities is provided solely as a courtesy for the benefit of readers.